LaraTunc/wcd-final-capstone/README.md

 $ curl {yourElbExternalIp}
 ```

-See `Success!
-Welcome To My App!` on the screen.
+See `Final Capstone` on the screen.

 ![app](./public/images/app.png)

-# Continuous Integration/Continuous Deployment (CI/CD)
+# Continuous Integration/Continuous Deployment (CI/CD) - Github Actions

 The repository includes a build.yaml file for CI/CD.
 It builds a new Docker image on push to the main branch, pushes it to Dockerhub, and restarts the deployment on the cluster.